Dependent Care Flexible Spending Account

 - Any other dependent who is physically or mentally incapable of self-care, whom the participant claims as a dependent on his or her federal income tax return, and who normally spends at least eight hours in the participant's home each day.

-In addition, a participant may change the amount he or she contributes when there is a change in providers, a change in child care or adult care costs or a general change in his or her care situation.
+However, a participant may change the amount he or she contributes when there is a change in providers, a change in child care or adult care costs or a general change in his or her care situation.

 Expenses